Enhancing Generative Auto-bidding with Offline Reward Evaluation and Policy Search: Related Works

 \subsection{Generative Auto-bidding Methods}

-Generative models exhibit strong capabilities in capturing and replicating the underlying data distributions across a wide range of fields \citep{kingma2022,goodfellow2020generative,pan2023better,sohl2015deep,ho2020denoising,vaswani2017attention}.
-They can be effectively incorporated into decision-making systems by generating complete trajectories to guide agents toward high reward behaviors \citep{zhu2023diffusion,kang2023efficient,li2025generativemodelsdecisionmaking}.
-In particular, Decision Transformer (DT) \citep{DT} reframes RL as a conditional sequence modeling problem and leverages transformer architectures to generate actions conditioned on desired returns, historical states, and actions.
+Generative models exhibit strong capabilities for capturing and reproducing underlying data distributions across a wide range of fields \citep{kingma2022,goodfellow2020generative,pan2023better,sohl2015deep,ho2020denoising,vaswani2017attention}.
+They can be effectively incorporated into decision-making systems by generating complete trajectories that guide agents toward high-reward behaviors \citep{zhu2023diffusion,kang2023efficient,li2025generativemodelsdecisionmaking}.
+In particular, Decision Transformer (DT) \citep{chen2021decision} reframes RL as a conditional sequence modeling problem and leverages transformer architectures to generate actions conditioned on desired returns, historical states, and actions.
 AIGB \citep{aigb} extends the generative perspective to the auto-bidding domain by formulating auto-bidding as a conditional generative modeling problem.
 DiffBid generates a state trajectory based on the desired return utilizing a conditional diffusion model, and then generates actions aligned with the optimized trajectory.
 These methods achieve superior performance in auto-bidding and offer distinct advantages over traditional RL methods.
 They do not rely on the bootstrapping mechanism commonly used in RL, thereby avoiding the instability caused by the deadly triad.
-Even so, these generative auto-bidding methods still encounter a performance bottleneck due to their neglect of fine-grained generation quality evaluation and inability to explore beyond static datasets.
+Even so, these generative auto-bidding methods still face a performance bottleneck due to their neglect of fine-grained generation-quality evaluation and their inability to explore beyond static datasets.
 In contrast, our method facilitates both reward evaluation and policy search through a learned trajectory evaluator.